GalenRhodes/Emu6510/Other/Extra Instructions Of The 65XX Series CPU.md

 ### `SAX`

-`SAX` `AND`s the contents of the `A` and `X` registers (leaving the contents of `A` intact), subtracts an immediate value, and then stores the result in `X`. ... `A` few points might be made about the action of subtracting an immediate value.
+`SAX` `AND`s the contents of the `A` and `X` registers (leaving the contents of `A` intact), subtracts an immediate value, and then stores the result in `X`.

+A few points might be made about the action of subtracting an immediate value.
 It actually works just like the `CMP` instruction, except that `CMP` does not store the result of the subtraction it performs in any register.
 This subtract operation is not affected by the state of the Carry flag, though it does affect the Carry flag.
-It does not affect the
+It does not affect the Overflow flag.
-Overflow flag.

 One supported mode: